 We are most fortunate to have a strong and engaged board of directors representing all three counties of the Eastern Panhandle.
-The board meets four to six times per year and each director also serves on at least one of our many active committees.
+The board meets four per year and each director also serves on at least one of our many active committees.

-Lisa Welch, of Shepherdstown is chair of the Governance committee and a member of the Investment and Executive committees.
-Lisa serves on the West Virginia Humanities Council and when she is not tending her pansy patch along German Street, she enjoys meeting people and helping them to connect with others.
+Lisa Welch, President, lives in Shepherdstown with her husband, Paul and has served on the Board since 2005.
+She serves on the West Virginia Humanities Council and when not tending her pansy patch along German Street, Lisa enjoys meeting people and helping them to connect with others.

 Bill White, Vice President, has lived with his wife, Nancy, in Berkeley County for over 20 years.
 A graduate of Marshall University with a BBA degree, Bill has been a CPA since 1981.
 He spent 21 years with U.S. Silica Company, the last 7 as CFO.